โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 This law was amended three years later, in 1940: the maximum size was increased to 55 cm., and breeders stopped their efforts to miniaturize local hunting dogs.

-In 1947, when Estonia was part of the USSR, the Soviet Ministry of Agriculture decided that all “republics” that made up Estonia had to have a local breed of dog.
+In 1947, when Estonia was part of the USSR, The Soviet Ministry of Agriculture decided that all the "republics" that made up Estonia should have a local breed of dog.
 The Estonian hunting dog population was then estimated at around 900, and intense selection helped stabilize the characteristics of the breed that would become the Estonian Hound.

 In 1954, the Ministry of Agriculture sent a specialized commission to Estonia to study the 648 specimens submitted by local breeders, and were clearly convinced: the first breed standard was approved by the Ministry a few months later.
 This year marked the official introduction of the Estonian Hound like a race, whose stamina and formidable nose were immediately emphasized.